seanp97/Javascript-Simple-Slider/readme.md

-- If you want the slider to automatically slide call AutoSlide E.G. slider.AutoSlide(3000);
+If you want the slider to automatically slide, call the AutoSlide method E.G. slider.AutoSlide(3000);

 If no argument is set, 5000ms is the default